-Marbled Hatchetfish (Carnegiella strigata) Fish Species Profile
+Marbled Hatchetfish (Carnegiella strigata) Species Profile & Care Guide

 The marble hatchet fish is a peaceful, unique looking fish that will always hang around at the top of your tank.
 However, these fish do not make an ideal community fish due to its small size and somewhat timid nature and is best kept with similarly sized peaceful fish.